• PEO FAQs

 Many PEOs charge a fee per employee per month.
 However, PEOs help you realize significant savings in many of your business functions.
 In many cases, these savings are more than what a PEO will charge.

 Co-employment refers to the relationship between your business, your PEO, and your employees.
-In a co-employment relationship, you maintain full control of your workforce while handing over administrative function to GMS.
+In a co-employment relationship, you maintain full control of your workforce while handing over administrative functions to GMS.
 As such, you can focus on your core business while GMS experts effectively manage payroll, benefits, and any other administrative efforts that would typically eat up your schedule.
 Essentially, a co-employment relationship with GMS gives you the tools and HR expertise you need to make the best decisions for your company.

 Employee leasing involves supplying new workers to a company, usually on a short-term basis.
 The business owner “borrows” the labor and does not have control over decisions impacting those workers.